tardate/LittleArduinoProjects/README.md

-# 456 Little Electronics and Arduino Projects
+# 457 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [BoldportClub/pease-out](./BoldportClub/pease-out) - an audio voltage indicator based on the Boldport Club Pease-out, Project #32 Jan 2019.
+> Latest addition:sparkles: [PrecisionTimer](./playground/PrecisionTimer) - comparing the precision and constraints of various methods for timing an operation with an Atmega328, with some discussion of the timer/counter features of the chip.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),